 “The Red and the Blue” is not about the birth of tribalism.
-It is about tribalism’s re-birth.
 Trump shows himself to be an inept politician.
+The emperor has no clothes.
 To overcome tribalism, American leaders must have political skill.
 In the foreseeable future, tribes will exist.

 The only way forward is through politics (the activities associated with the governance of a country).

 American Carnage (On the front-line of the Republican Civil War and the rise of President Trump)

 By: Tim Alberta